 The son of Supercars Hall of Fame member Larry, Perkins has amassed plenty of experience of his own, since entering the Dunlop Super2 Series from Formula Ford in 2006.

 He graduated to the main game in 2007 in an all-rookie line-up with Shane Price, but was diagnosed with Type 1 Diabetes late in the year and stepped down.

-While he was told he may never race again, Perkins came back the following year and scored two eighth place finishes with Nathan Pretty during the enduros.
-He returned to the championship with Kelly Racing the following year, before shifting to work for Paul Morris Motorsports.
+Told he may never race again, Perkins came back the following year and scored two eighth-place finishes with Nathan Pretty in the enduros.

 He returned to the championship full-time with Kelly Racing in 2009, was limited to the enduros in '10 with Stone Brothers Racing but finished second in Super2 with Sonic Motor Racing in '11.